 Your First Riding Lesson

 If you’ve just booked your first riding lesson with us then congratulations!
-This page should tell you all you need to know to make sure you’re ready for your first lesson, if you prefer you can download our Rider Information Pack.
+This page should tell you all you need to know to make sure you’re ready for your first lesson.

 If you haven’t organised a lesson yet, then just complete our Riding Enquiry Form and we’ll be in touch to arrange a booking.

-Before your first lesson, we need to make sure that we have payment and all of your paperwork complete, so print the following form and drop it in to the farm:
+Before your first lesson, we need to make sure that we have payment and all of your paperwork complete.
+We will send you a rider form to fill out online and email back to us prior to riding.

 What to wear/bring